 For the MCRP, MS-Urban Design, and MS-GIST, we are looking for students who score at least 100 on the ibTOEFL internet-based exam, 250 on the computer-based exam or 600 on the paper-based exam.

 Official TOEFL scores must be current within two years (ETS will not report test scores older than two years).

-MCRP and PhD applicants should use the following codes when reporting their GRE and TOEFL scores: For the GRE use 5248 for Georgia Tech and 4402 for the Department code.
-For TOEFL, use 5248 for Georgia Tech and 97 for the Department code.
+MCRP and PhD applicants should use the following codes when reporting their GRE and TOEFL scores: For the GRE use 5248 for Georgia Tech.
+For TOEFL, use 5248 for Georgia Tech.

 MCRP: As is true for most MCP/MRP programs, the MCRP program at Georgia Tech does not require a specific undergraduate major as a pre-requisite to admission.
 Instead, we look for students who earned good grades in their undergraduate degree, received good scores on the GRE exam, and can articulate convincing reasons for wanting to pursue graduate study in planning.

 While no particular majors are required, solid preparation for planning graduate study include geography, economics, architecture and engineering.
 However, any discipline that helps hone your analytic and reasoning and writing skills is sufficient.
 Useful courses include microeconomics, college algebra and statistics, but are not required, and most of our admitted students have not completed all of these courses.

 What Do Planners Do?
 By Charlie Hoch